liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/04-creating-fragment-entry-list-screenlet.markdown

         transaction.commit();
     }

+This requires that you import `android.support.v4.app.FragmentTransaction`.

-This method's `_actionBar.setTitle` call is the same as before.
+This method's `actionBar.setTitle` call is the same as before.
 Only the fragment code is new.
 In it, you first use `newInstance` to create a new `EntriesFragment` instance with the selected guestbook's ID.
 A fragment transaction then adds this fragment to the fragment container.